 Do I need to register for groups or can I just walk in?
 Is there any cost?

 You can just walk into the in-person groups.
-However, those are temporarily suspended.
-You need to register online for the Wednesday and Sunday night 7pm groups.
+You need to register online for the Sunday night 7pm group.
 Head over to our Support Groups page to register.
-There is no registration required for the Senior Citizen Support Group, which is the 2nd and 4th Thursday of each month.
+There is no registration required for the Ages 50+ Support Group, which is the 2nd and 4th Thursday of each month.
 There is no charge for groups, but our chapter runs on donations, so donations are always appreciated.

 Are the facilitators who run the support groups medical professionals?